mikowata/SQL-Portfolio/README.md

 # SQL-Portfolio

 Hello!
 Welcome to my SQL portfolio!
-I have included the codes that I have written!
-If you have any quesrions, please reach out to me!
+I have included the SQL codes that I have written!
+If you have any questions, please reach out!